Milton Halloween Howl

 The Milton Halloween Howl is a teen and tween exclusive block-party style event held at the Gathering Place on October 31st.
 It starts after trick-or-treating is over, and goes until 10pm.
 Entry is free, but only available to teens and tweens (ages 11-19) and volunteering adults.
 There will be a DJ and dancing, inexpensive concessions, Halloween themed mocktails, a costume contest, and a hoard of various thrilling activities.
 There will be small prizes for the activities, and a raffle for some larger prizes.

-• Pumpkin Smashing ($1-$2 per pumpkin, depending on size)
+• Pumpkin/Apple Smashing ($1-$3 per pumpkin/apple, depending on size)

 • Skull Ring Toss